Featured Artist: Barbie Brown Reichenbacher

 Karen is the daughter of two equally artistically talented parents; it wasn’t any surprise when, at a young age, Karen found all types of artistic mediums fascinating to work with.

-Oil, acrylic, and watercolour paints have helped to shape the original creativity in Karen’s work in the past; she has added clay potting and sculpting to her repertoire of mediums to express her artist side.
+Oil, acrylic, and watercolour paints have helped to shape the original creativity in Karen’s work in the past; she has added clay potting and sculpting to her repertoire of mediums to express her artistic side.

 Each piece of Karen’s (Kit’s) collection is created from the heart, made to last and carefully hand crafted with original artwork; to bring whomever receives it much joy.